LouisCAD/kotlin-libraries-playground/README.md

 With time, you want to both acquire:

 - a **wider** knowledge of what good libraries are available in the ecosystem in general
-- a **deeper** knowledge of some specific libraries particulary important for you
+- a **deeper** knowledge of some specific libraries particularly important for you

 There are several inefficient ways to do that: